NilScript404/Sharp-Proxy-Checker/README.md

 <br>
 2 - if you are going to write your own checker , please use task factory instead of manual threading , and then use semaphore to limit the amount of running tasks , this makes your code way more readable and you dont even need to write an algorithm

+## ⚠️ Disclaimer

+This software is provided for educational and research purposes only.
+The author does not endorse or encourage any malicious use of this tool.
+Users are responsible for ensuring their use of this software complies with all applicable laws, terms of service, and ethical guidelines.

+- This tool should only be used on systems and accounts you own or have explicit permission to test.

+- Unauthorized access to computer systems and accounts is illegal and unethical.

+- The author assumes no liability for any misuse or damage caused by this software.

+- Use at your own risk.